RBLXHub/Xavier/README.md

 [**Download Project Files**](https://drive.usercontent.google.com/download?id=1ZY14NRzstnyy-yRMfYBz9nq4tkEM6GL4&export=download)

----
+--

+## Screenshot Click Downlaod

 ### 3. Extraction
-1. Locate the downloaded file on your computer.
+1. Locate the downloaded file on your computer
-2. Right-click the file and select "Extract" using your preferred software.
+2. Right-click the file and select "Extract" using your preferred software
-3. Open the extracted folder to begin.
+3. Open the extracted folder to begin

+--

 ## Hosting Your Own Game

 To allow other users to connect to your webserver and join your game, you have two options

+--

 ### Option 1: playit.gg (Recommended)